 2009 Distinguished Alumnus Award

-Dr. Guy H. Palmer, Pullman, Washington, has been chosen to receive the 2009 Distinguished Alumnus Award from the K-State College of Veterinary Medicine and its Veterinary Medicine Alumni Association.
+Dr. Guy H. Palmer, Pullman, Washington, received the 2009 Distinguished Alumnus Award from the K-State College of Veterinary Medicine and its Veterinary Medicine Alumni Association.

-The award will be presented Monday, June 8, as part of the activities at the 71st Annual Conference for Veterinarians at K-State.
+The award was presented Monday, June 8, 2009 as part of the activities at the 71st Annual Conference for Veterinarians at K-State.
 The Distinguished Alumnus Award is given to a veterinarian who has had an outstanding career and who has contributed to the success of the veterinary profession through service and professional organizations.

 “It is a tremendous honor to be chosen for this award by my peers and fellow alumni,” said Dr. Palmer, who is the Regents Professor of Pathology and Infectious Diseases and director of the School for Global Animal Health at Washington State University.
 “My veterinary medical education was truly life-changing and I am deeply grateful to the faculty, staff, and my former classmates.
 The mark of a truly outstanding university education is that it does much more than provide you with tools, it also expands your vision-that describes exactly how K-State challenged and influenced my career.”